-In addition, where an advertiser has misrepresented the quality and value of a product or services, the CAA may order the advertiser to pay 3 per cent of sales value, for up to three years, of the represented products or services if the value is more than ¥50 million (Penal Charge System).
+In addition, where an advertiser has misrepresented the quality and value of a product or services, the CAA may order the advertiser to pay 3 per cent of sales value, for up to three years, of the represented products or services if the value is more than ¥50 million (the Penal Charge System).
 The advertiser may deduct the penal charge through submitting a refund plan to the CAA.
-In such an event, the president of the CAA authorises the refund plan and the advertiser refunds the amount authorised by the CAA to the applying customers and reports the refund to the CAA within one week.
+In such an event, the Secretary General of the CAA authorises the refund plan and the advertiser refunds the amount authorised by the CAA to the applying customers and reports the refund to the CAA within one week.
 The CAA may deduct a penal equivalent to the amount refunded.
 If the amount refunded exceeds the amount for the penal charge, the CAA will not order payment of the penal charge.

-If a prefectural governor recognises that misleading representations have been made in violation of the AUPMR, he or she may issue a cease-and-desist instruction similar to the order described above.
+If a prefectural governor recognises that misleading representations have been made in violation of the Act against Unjustifiable Premiums and Misleading Representations, he or she may issue a cease-and-desist instruction similar to the order described above.
 If the advertiser does not comply with this instruction, or the prefectural governor finds it necessary to put an end to a violation, or prevent its reoccurrence, he or she may take appropriate measures, including the issuance of a cease-and-desist order.
-A prefectural governor may ask the advertiser itself, or others who have a business relationship with the advertiser (eg, its advertising agent, media company, etc) to report on the misleading representations, and may also have his or her officials enter the advertiser's offices or other places of business, or those of other persons who have a business relationship with the advertiser, to inspect its books and documents, etc, or to ask questions about the persons concerned.
+A prefectural governor may ask the advertiser itself, or others who have a business relationship with the advertiser (eg, its advertising agent or a media company) to report on the misleading representations, and may also have his or her officials enter the advertiser's offices or other places of business, or those of other persons who have a business relationship with the advertiser, to inspect its books and documents, etc, or to ask questions about the persons concerned.
 The power of a prefectural governor has been strengthened, allowing him or her to independently take appropriate measures, without going through the CAA.

-Where a seller or a service provider designated under the ASCT has violated the obligation to indicate certain information concerning goods, rights or services (eg, price, payment due and method, and cancellation) in an advertisement, the prohibition of misleading advertising, or the prohibition from sending email advertising without consent, and if the METI finds that the conduct is likely to significantly prejudice the fairness of a transaction arising from mail order sales and the interests of the purchaser or the service recipient, or if the seller or the service provider fail to comply with the above obligations and abide by the above prohibitions, the METI may order the seller or the service provider to suspend business activities that are connected with such mail order sales, either partially or completely, for a specified period of no longer than one year.
+Where a seller or a service provider designated under the Act on Specified Commercial Transactions has violated the obligation to indicate certain information concerning goods, rights or services (eg, price, payment due and method, and cancellation) in an advertisement, the prohibition of misleading advertising, or the prohibition from sending email advertising without consent, and if the Minister of the Economy, Trade and Industry (METI) finds that the conduct is likely to significantly prejudice the fairness of a transaction arising from mail order sales and the interests of the purchaser or the service recipient, or if the seller or the service provider fail to comply with the above obligations and abide by the above prohibitions, the METI may order the seller or the service provider to suspend business activities that are connected with such mail order sales, either partially or completely, for a specified period of no longer than one year.